 Roughly three years ago, Wicker partnered with the owners of Ranger Chocolate Company to co-launch Cup & Bar, Portland’s first dedicated coffee and chocolate tasting room.
-Production for both companies takes place on site, so customers can see firsthand the similarities in the roasting processes of the coffee and cacao.
+Production for both companies takes place on-site, and customers can see firsthand the similarities in the roasting processes of the coffee and cacao.
 Every cup of coffee sold at Cup & Bar is served with a small sample of Ranger Chocolate, and the café often suggests specific coffee and chocolate pairings on their daily menu.

 “We have a seasonal coffee from Vietnam, which pairs very well with a chocolate that Ranger has using cacao from Haiti,” Wicker says.
 “They each have a spicy flavor profile—it falls in the green peppery, black peppery universe—which they share in common.”

-Cup & Bar also offers a rotating menu of coffee and chocolate flights featuring coffees prepared in three distinct ways: as a pour-over, an espresso, and a cortado, which are then paired with chocolates that best accentuate their flavors.
+Cup & Bar also offers a rotating menu of coffee and chocolate flights featuring coffees prepared in three distinct ways: as a pour over, an espresso, and a cortado, which are then paired with chocolates that best accentuate each drink’s flavors.
 “Sometimes having the same flavor is not good.
 Sometimes you want to balance it with a mirror of sorts,” Wicker says.

 Finding the perfect coffee and chocolate pairing requires a bit of exploration and experimentation.
-The flavors can echo one another or contrast one another, but figuring that out is all part of the fun.
+The flavors can echo or contrast, but figuring that out is all part of the fun.

-Their menu included sophisticated couplings like Burundi Bumoco Society coffee alongside milk chocolate butter toffee, playing upon their shared caramel notes, and Ironclad’s Steam Engine Blend, which, because of its hints of mulled wine, was partnered with Wombold’s Malbec wine cordial.
+Their menu included sophisticated couplings like a coffee from Burundi alongside milk chocolate butter toffee, playing upon their shared caramel notes.
+Ironclad’s Steam Engine Blend was partnered with Wombold’s Malbec wine cordial because of its hints of mulled wine.
 Guests were encouraged to note their reactions to each coffee, chocolate, and the pairing of the two on note cards at the event.